MeretVogel/Big-Scale_Analytics_Project/README.md

 [5]
 N. Gala, S. Profile, T. François, C. Fairon, U. C. D. Louvain, et P. B. Pascal, Towards a French lexicon with difficulty measures:  NLP helping to bridge the gap between traditional dictionaries and specialized lexicons.
 2016.

-## 📊 Data Sources

-We find the French sentencces in the following data sources:
-* lingua.com/fr/francais/lecture/
-* simple-french.com/

-## 🦮 Guidance

-Our repository is organised in x folders.

-## 📅 Agenda

-Under this section, you will find some information about how we proceeded during the project.

-1. Milestone (week 1-3)
-* Github preparation
-* Creation of a data pool of annotated french sentences
-* First discovery
-2. Milestone
-3. Milestone

-## 🕵️ Solution

-The solution that gave us the best accuracy was a solution using ...

-## 📽️ Video